Constraining Dark Matter properties with the first generation of stars: Constraining DM properties using Pop III stars

-Fig.~\ref{fig:Sigma-Mchi_Bounds} shows our main results: competitive bounds can be placed on the $\sigma-m_X$ parameter space through the detection of Pop~III stars in sufficiently high density DM regions.
-For comparison, we have included the current, best bounds on this parameter space available from the XENON1T one-year direct detection experiment for SI interactions and the PICO-60 experiments for SD interactions.
+Fig.~\ref{fig:Sigma-Mchi_Bounds} shows our main results: competitive bounds can be placed on the $\sigma-m_X$ parameter space through the detection of Pop~III stars in sufficiently high density DM regions detected long after they enter the zero age main sequence.
+For comparison, we have included the current best bounds on this parameter space available from the XENON1T one-year direct detection experiment for SI interactions and the PICO-60 experiments for SD interactions.
 We have also included the deepest bounds which could be placed by each experiment (black lines).
 Direct detection experiments on Earth are fast-approaching limits on their ability to constrain DM parameter space due to the flood of atmospheric neutrinos \cite{Kavanagh:2018}.
 Below the so-called ``Neutrino Floor," these experiments will be unable to discern DM signals from the background flux of neutrinos and will thus lose constraining power.
 Our results suggest that we can compete with the current bounds placed by the XENON1T one-year experiment for SI interactions.
 When considering SD interactions, for all DM densities and stellar masses considered, we predict that Pop~III stars, if observed and confirmed, would rule out a large swath of parameter space currently untouched by the best bounds given by direct detection.
 Perhaps the most exciting finding of this work is that we are able to probe below the neutrino floor region limiting SD direct detection experiments.
-The broken power law for our projected limits on $\sigma$ from Fig.~\ref{fig:Sigma-Mchi_Bounds} can be easily understood.
-For the lower $m_X$, when $k\gg1$, we have $L_{DM}\propto \sigma/m_X^0$, and therefore the bounds are insensitive to $m_X$.
-Conversely, when $k\ll1$, i.e. for the higher $m_X$, the luminosity due to captured DM annihilations scales like $L_{DM}\propto\sigma/m_X$, and therefore the bounds on $\sigma$ scale linearly with $m_X$.
-Of course, this assumes $\rho_X$ is independent of $m_X$, i.e. given by the initial, adiabatically contracted profile.
-If DM annihilations are efficient in the ambient medium surrounding the star, at late times the DM density becomes directly proportional to $m_X$, as per the ``annihilation plateau'' discussed in detail in Appendix~\ref{sec:DMHalos}.
-This can also be seen from the bounds represented by the dashed colored lines in Fig.~\ref{fig:Sigma-Mchi_Bounds} becoming weaker at lower $m_X$ in the regions of parameter space where the annihilations of DM outside of the star are non-negligible.